Korea Economic Outlook

 Average real GDP growth of 2.6% over the last decade.

-The Republic of Korea maintained a relatively sound fiscal position from 2013 to 2019, with moderate deficits.
+Korea's fiscal deficit averaged 0.4% of GDP in the decade to 2023.
 However, the COVID-19 pandemic led to increased fiscal spending to support the economy, resulting in a larger deficit.
 By 2022, as the economy recovered, the government began focusing on fiscal normalization, aiming to balance economic support measures with the longer-term goal of fiscal sustainability.
 Find out more on our dedicated page.

-The Republic of Korea's unemployment rate over the last decade was muted by global and developed economy standards.
+The unemployment rate averaged 3.5% in the decade to 2024.
 The COVID-19 pandemic caused a brief increase in unemployment, but South Korea's effective response and economic recovery measures led to a quick rebound.
 By 2022, the unemployment rate was back to below pre-pandemic levels, demonstrating the strength of South Korea's job market.
 For more information on Korea's unemployment click here.

-The Republic of Korea maintained moderate inflation rates over the last decade, averaging around 2%.
+Inflation averaged 1.9% in the decade to 2024.
 Inflation was notably below this threshold in the years before the COVID-19 pandemic, and surged in 2021 and 2022 on economic recovery, supply constraints and high commodity prices.
 That said, inflation in 2022 was still below the OECD average.
 Inflation came down in 2023 thanks to successive rate hikes by the Central Bank.
 Go to our Korea inflation page for extra insight.

-South Korea's central bank policy rate declined from 2014 to 2020 in order to stimulate growth and inflation.
+Korea's monetary policy rate ended 2024 at 3.00%, up from 2.00% a decade earlier.
 Post-pandemic, there was a gradual shift towards higher interest rates in order to tame above-target price pressures.
 See our Korea monetary policy page for additional details.

 The South Korean won experienced periods of depreciation over the last decade, particularly during times of global economic uncertainty, but also saw phases of appreciation, reflecting South Korea's robust export sector and the government's sound economic management.
 The currency depreciated overall against the U.S. dollar in the decade to 2023, reflecting relatively more aggressive monetary tightening by the U.S. Federal Reserve.
 For more info on the won, click here.